- No comments found

 The whole process if executed effectively can create a powerful brand identity.
 But first, let’s discuss what brand identity is and its importance.

 Brand identity is the personality of your brand but is often confused with brand, branding and branding image.
 It is how your brand expresses itself to your audience.
 For instance, Disney’s brand identity revolves around entertainment and magical experiences for children of all ages.
-It never fails to portray the same image and covey the same message every time you interact with the brand overall.
+It never fails to portray the same image and convey the same message every time you interact with the brand overall.

 Brand Identity combines different branding elements and works as a strategic tool to build awareness, increase recognition, communicate uniqueness and quality, and express the competitive difference of your brand.